How to integrate with the Timelines endpoints

 Postman is a great tool that you can use to test out these endpoints.
 Each Postman request includes every path and body parameter to help you quickly understand what is available to you.
 To learn more about our Postman collections, please visit our Using Postman page.

 All Twitter API v2 endpoints require requests to be authenticated with a set of credentials, also known as keys and tokens.
-You can use either OAuth 2.0 Bearer Token or OAuth 1.0a User Context to authenticate requests to these endpoints.
+You can use either OAuth 1.0a User Context or OAuth 2.0 Authorization Code with PKCE to authenticate requests to these endpoints.
+You can use OAuth 2.0 App-Only for user Tweets timeline and user mentions timeline.

-OAuth 1.0a User Context is a method that requires a set of API keys and user Access Tokens to make a successful request.
-The access tokens must be associated with the user that you are making the request on behalf of.
-If you would like to generate a set of access tokens for another user, they must authorize or authenticate your App using the 3-legged OAuth flow.
+OAuth 1.0a User Context requires you to utilize your API Keys, user Access Tokens, and a handful of other parameters to create an authorization header, which you will then pass with your request.
+The Access Tokens must be associated with the user that you are making the request on behalf of.
+If you would like to generate a set of Access Tokens for another user, they must authorize your App using the 3-legged OAuth flow.

-If you are requesting the following fields, OAuth 1.0a User Context is required:
+If you are requesting the following fields, OAuth 1.0a User Context or OAuth 2.0 Authorization Code is required:

-To work with any Twitter API v2 endpoints, you must have an approved developer account, set up a Project within that account, and created a developer App within that Project.
+To work with any Twitter API v2 endpoints, you must sign up for a developer account, set up a Project within that account, and created a developer App within that Project.
 Your keys and tokens within that developer App will work for these timelines endpoints.

 Every day, many thousands of developers make requests to the Twitter API.
 To help manage the volume, rate limits are placed on each endpoint that limits the number of requests that every developer can make on behalf of an app or on behalf of an authenticated user.